GiaoSuD/Smart-Search-Engine/README.md

 ## Note
 - If you clone this repo, pls change the path to csv file on you computer to run it work, the path in app.py.
 - If you run the app.py for the first time, it's may take a while (about 2-3m) to run and create bm25_model.pkl because the data file is heavy
+- Check all path if you code not run.
+- Check the csv file structure.